nitidbit/lexicon/DEVELOPERS.md

 ### Later

-- Don't require localeCode in new Lexicon(), i.e. change the signature so it's: constructor(contentByLocale: ContentByLocale,
-                  filename: string,
-                  subset: KeyPath = '',
-                  localeCode: LocaleCode = DEFAULT_LOCALE_CODE
-                  )

-- I wish I could define the Lexicon I need in each module so I wasn't passing them all around.
-Yet I still want the editor to access them all.

 - Editor can check types of content, e.g. must be a number, date, or list has elements of a particular shape {question: ___, answer: ___}